A bit about me.

 Retirement has allowed me the time and excuse to turn to other creative pastimes.
 Grandchildren, woodwork, photography and the garden.

-Oh, all right, and wine.
+Oh, all right, and wine and food.